Delta Series Software

 Configure and tune using a fast, powerful combination of AudioCore (XTA’s fast efficient control software platform) and DeltaDirect, the bespoke iPad app.

 AudioCore : Amped Edition connects seamlessly via a direct Ethernet connection, USB or via RS485, automatically choosing selecting the connection and eliminating the need to set up COM ports and choose baud rates.
-This release provides fast comprehensive access to DPA and APA amplifiers, as well as the Delta DSP Series from MC2 Audio.
+This release provides fast comprehensive access to Delta DSP amplifiers, as well as the the DPA and APA Series from XTA.
 It is an exclusive version for amplification products only.
 It will not control other XTA products or OEM processors.
-We will fully integrate all products in a future software release.

 New Comms – Faster Connections